pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

 CLI commands
 ------------

-For a description of the commands supported by pywbemcli, consult its help system or section ref:`pywbemcli Help Command Details`.
+For a description of the commands supported by pywbemcli, see section :ref:`Pywbemcli command groups, comands and subcommands` and section:ref:`pywbemcli Help Command Details`.
 For example:

 .. code-block:: text